 The potassium count is 1578 mg and the sodium count only 12 mg for the meal.
 The time to prepare the lunch is only 4 minutes, but the baking of the chicken was done earlier in the week.
 If the meat is prepared at the time of the meal, it will add quite a bit more time.

-You may notice that the portions shown in the photo have larger amounts of veggies and fruits than in the previous discussion of portions.
-The exact portions you will settle on over time depend on your weight and other nutritional goals.
+The size of the portions you use will be different than discussed in the previous discussion of portions.
+That discussion was to give a rough starting point.
+The exact portions you will settle on over time depend on your weight goals, and other nutritional goals.
 These portions keep me stable, but may be different for you.

 Generally the more veggies, the fewer calories you will take in before you feel full.
 Some vegetables keep you full longer than others.
 Beans and certain intact grains also keep hunger away longer.

 Nuts will add more calories before becoming full, and can be used in larger portions if you tend to be underweight.
-The nuts portion in the photo is slightly more than previously described.
+Olive oil can be added to a salad to give more calories for the same goal.

-If you want to find the calories and macronutrient values, such as protein, total fat, and carbohydrates for these food items, they can be found at the tables that include vegetables, poultry, spices, nuts, dairy, and fruits.
-Other food items can be found by food category here.
-The dairy table only listed protein fortified nonfat milk, but in the table below the values for plain nonfat milk are used, and were obtained from the above database.
+If you want to find the potassium and sodium values for these food items, they can be found at the tables that include vegetables, poultry, spices, nuts, dairy, and fruits.
+Other food items can be found by food category also.
+Click on the “Links to Food Potassium Tables” tab at the top of the page to find links to all these tables.